 There are two distinct parts to how we do this:

-Our GP Assembly helps us achieve our communication commitments and is open to all general practices, commissioners, close partners, and the local medical committee (LMC).
+Our General Practice Assembly helps us achieve our communication commitments and is open to all general practices, commissioners, close partners, and the local medical committee (LMC).

 The outcome of all GP Assembly meetings is to ensure clear communication of key information.
 But also, and importantly, to gather opinions relating to strategy and decisions being made by the place-based partnership arrangements in Leeds.